zagui440s/personalCP/5-FrontEnd/1-modern-functional-style-js/intro-to-node-ecosystem-modules.md

 ---

 As your node projects become more complex, this is a standard practice.
 Many frontend build tools, like *vite* or *create-react-app* actually do this for you.

+---

+## Importing and Exporting with ES6 Modules

+---

+## Using an exising NodeJS project

+---

+### Best practice -- Getting oriented

+For a new project, always get oriented.

+---

+It's always a good idea to take a few minutes to look at the config files and directory structure of a new project.
+Let's do that now.

+---

+#### package.json

+1. What `dependencies` and `devDependencies` are there?

+2. What npm scripts are there?

+3. Are ES6 modules enabled for this project?

+---